zopefoundation/ZODB/README.txt

 Note that Zope Corp mailing lists have a subscriber-only posting policy.

-Andrew's ZODB Programmers Guide is made available in several forms, including DVI and HTML.
-To view it online, point your browser at the file Doc/guide/zodb/index.html

 Bugs and Patches
 ================

 Bug reports and patches should be added to the Launchpad:

     https://launchpad.net/zodb

-..
-   Local Variables:
-   mode: indented-text
-   indent-tabs-mode: nil
-   sentence-end-double-space: t
-   fill-column: 70
-   End: